Woodridge DUI Lawyer

 See the Illinois State Police information on influenced driving for additional penalties.

-DUI Lawyers Deal With DUI Tests in Illinois
+What to Know About DUI Tests in Illinois

 Anyone driving on a public highway in Illinois is considered to have given consent to providing a blood, urine, or breath sample when a police officer has probable cause to believe they are intoxicated.
 The purpose of DUI tests is to determine whether you are intoxicated and over the legal limit of .08 blood alcohol content (BAC).
 Since tests must be given as soon as possible, many are given right in the field.
 Others may be given if you are taken into police custody.